Travelling abroad during COVID-19

 You can use the EU Digital COVID Certificate if you are travelling within the EU and EEA to show that you are fully vaccinated, or have tested negative or have recovered from COVID-19.

-You should check the COVID-19 restrictions that are in place in the country you are going to.
+You should check the public health advice, document requirements and COVID-19 restrictions that are in place in the country you are going to.
 You should do this even if you are travelling to an EEA country.

 You can read about: